Catholic devotion to the Virgin Mary: controversial?22 May 2017, by Mater Dei in

-The Virgin Mary is no doubt a key figure in the New Testament, a woman whose cult influenced the world so much.
+The Virgin Mary is undoubtedly a key figure in the New Testament, a woman whose cult influenced the world so much.
 I recently wrote an article where I stated clearly that I am so much in love with this woman, the Virgin Mary.
 I referred to her as an amazing Virgin and Mother.
-The pride of the Catholic Church, the queen of all hearts, the Mother of her own saviour, and the Mother of her own redeemer.
+The Catholic Church’s pride, the queen of all hearts, the Mother of her own saviour, and the Mother of her own redeemer.
 She is Our Lady of Fatima, the most beautiful, a perfect wife and Mother, a Virgin, the most blessed amongst women, the most favoured human being that ever lived on earth.
-She is the most humble, yet very powerful.
+She is the most humble yet very powerful.
 She is a woman like no other, the sorrowful Mother that caused our joy, the great portent that appeared in heaven, the woman clothed with the sun, the woman with the moon under her feet, the woman with the crown of twelve stars, the woman with the child, and the woman the dragon could not overcome (Rev.12).

-As Catholics we talk about the Virgin Mary with a great sense of pride, but for so many none Catholics however, the talk about Mary and the devotion to her remains one of the most controversial in Christendom.
-“The Qur’an, or the Holy Book of Islam honors Mary in more ways than the Bible.
+As Catholics, we talk about the Virgin Mary with a great sense of pride.
+Still, for so many none Catholics however, the talk about Mary and her devotion remains one of the most controversial in Christendom.
+“The Qur’an or the Holy Book of Islam honors Mary in more ways than the Bible.
 She is honored as the only woman in the book that has a whole chapter titled after her.
-The chapter “Maryam” refers to Virgin Mary, where she is singularly distinguished.
+The chapter “Maryam” refers to the Virgin Mary, where she is singularly distinguished.
 What is even more interesting, Mary is mentioned more times in the Qur’an than in the New Testament.”
-The Muslims have so much respect for this woman, yet, some Christians still feels that the devotion to the Blessed Virgin Mary is controversial.
+The Muslims have so much respect for this woman, yet, some Christians still feel that the devotion to the Blessed Virgin Mary is controversial.

 I have met some persons who were not Catholics by birth but became one through marriage, and we talked.
-I discovered that many of them were misled, brain washed and taught to hate anything Catholic; especially when it has to do with the Blessed Virgin Mary.
-They were told that in the Catholic Church images are worshiped, they don’t pray and they don’t read the bible.
+I discovered that many of them were misled, brainwashed, and taught to hate anything Catholic, especially when it has to do with the Blessed Virgin Mary.
+They were taught to believe that in the Catholic Church, images are worshiped, Catholics are prayerless, and don’t read the bible.
 These converts to Catholicism have discovered that all of those were lies, just hate speech.

-The devotion to the Blessed Virgin Mary may be controversial to many none Catholics, but for us Catholics it is not, we know what we are doing.
-The mistakes many make is to think that the immediate response to what we do not understand should be criticism and outright rejection, no; it should rather be to seek more understanding.
-Some Christians are so fast to criticise and reject anything that has to do with Mary while they profess undying love for her Son Jesus.
+The devotion to the Blessed Virgin Mary may be controversial to many none Catholics, but for us Catholics, it is not; we know what we are doing.
+Many make a mistake to think that the immediate response to what we do not understand should be criticism and outright rejection, no; it should rather be to seek more understanding.
+Some Christians are so fast to criticize and reject anything that has to do with Mary while they profess undying love for her Son Jesus.
 Funny!
 Really funny.

-Sometimes ago I came across a write up by one who tried to be neutral in the case of the so called controversies surrounding Marian devotion; the person argued that both Catholics and the Protestants are wrong and right.
+Some time ago, I came across a write up by one who tried to be neutral in the so-called controversies surrounding Marian devotion; the person argued that both Catholics and the Protestants are wrong and right.
 He argued that the Protestants are wrong because they reject the devotion to the Blessed Virgin Mary in all its forms while they are right by not accepting the level to which the Catholics have taken the devotion.

-Some other Catholic doctrines about the Virgin Mary like the perpetual virginity, the Assumption, the Immaculate Conception, and other Catholic devotions are considered controversial by none Catholics.
+Some other Catholic doctrines about the Virgin Mary, like the perpetual virginity, the Assumption, the Immaculate Conception, and other Catholic devotions, are controversial by none Catholics.
 They keep asking; is it in the bible?
 Show us where it is in the bible?
-I wonder if these people actually reads the bible or even believe the bible; if they do, they would have known that it is written in the bible that not everything is written down (Jn.
-21:25) and that the bible its self supports Sacred Tradition (2Thess.
+I wonder if these people actually read the bible or even believe the bible; if they do, they would have known that it is written in the bible, that not everything is written down (Jn.
+21:25), and that the bible its self supports Sacred Tradition (2Thess.
 2:15) which the Church holds so dear.
-We are not confused about our devotion to Mary, the Catholic Church is not a confused Church but the Church built upon the faith of the apostles.
-Our devotion to this wonderful woman is unshakable, in it we express our faith and love for God who love the world so much that he came in flesh and blood through flesh and blood.
-We thank God for his blessings and proudly call on Mary, the handmaid of God to intercede for us.
+We are not confused about our devotion to Mary; the Catholic Church is not a confused Church but the Church built upon the apostles’ faith.
+Our devotion to this wonderful woman is unshakable; in it, we express our faith and love for God who loves the world so much that he came in flesh and blood through flesh and blood.
+We thank God for his blessings and proudly call on Mary, the handmaid of God, to intercede for us.

-We must however remember that in our devotion, we are challenged to live the kind of life she lived; to emulate her faith, she trusted the word of God, she surrendered to the will of God.
+However, we must remember that in our devotion, we are challenged to live the kind of life she lived; to emulate her faith, she trusted the word of God, she surrendered to the will of God.